Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 The H&R sway bar units serve the same purpose as Eibach’s Anti-Roll kit.
 Less body roll, better vehicle dynamics, handling, grip, etc. In other words, the identical product and quality from a different manufacturer.

 The price is also in the same range, but there is one difference.
-If you want to go with H&R, you need to order the springs and sway bars separately.
+If you want to go with H&R, you must order the springs and sway bars separately.
 Not a big deal, but one order/package is always better when it comes to potential shipping issues.

-If you’re a fan of H&R suspension upgrades, here is the best price I found.
+If you prefer H&R products, here is the best price I found.

 UP Springs